dober-man/f5-agility-labs-waf/docs/class6/module2/module2.rst

 .. image:: images/f5-waf-tester.png

-**Disclaimer**: The tool is not testing whether the application itself is vulnerable and also tests only a subset of attacks.
-The tool tries to test the WAF security policy level, and is not a replacement for a vulnerability scanner assessment.
+**Disclaimer**: This tool is not meant for testing whether the application itself is vulnerable and does not replace a DAST or a SAST.

 If you would like to see the GitHub repository for the tester, it can be found here: